Groups in Raftr

 An Extension is an integration on your Raftr Campus page to another app, website, or resource.
 Only Community Admins have access to create Extensions (if those are available in your community).

-A group message is a conversation between three or more people that is not part of a Raft or Channel.
-These custom group messages can also include Polls and Events, just like Channels can.
+A personal messaging group is a conversation between three or more people that is not part of a Raft or Channel.
+These group messages can also include Polls and Events, just like Channels can.

 A Poll in Raftr lets you propose multiple options that your friends and community members can choose from.
-You can create Polls in Rafts, Channels, and even personal group messages
+You can create Polls in Rafts, Channels, and even personal messaging group.

 A Post is a text, image, or video update on a Raft.
 They appear in feeds on your Home page and within a Raft.
 Posts created from auto-generated content (AGC) sources will also appear in your News feed.